zlhuang08/Identity_Preserving_NST/REPORT.md

 ### 4.2 Limitations

-1. **Computational Overhead:** Eye-specific loss adds detection and feature extraction per batch, increasing training time from ~45 minutes to ~2.5 hours (15 epochs).
-This trade-off may not be justified for the +1.0% improvement in production scenarios.
+1. **Computational Overhead:** Eye-specific loss adds detection and feature extraction per batch, increasing training time from ~60 minutes to ~80 minutes (20 epochs).
+This trade-off may not be justified for the +3.0% improvement in production scenarios.

-2. **Style Quality Trade-Off:** Combining all three methods slightly reduces perceptual similarity (0.451 vs 0.512 for face-aware alone).
-Some users may prefer face-aware+identity (75.6% face similarity) for better balance between identity and artistic style.
+2. **Style Quality Trade-Off:** Combining all three methods slightly increases style loss compared to baseline.
+Some users may prefer face-aware+identity (81.0% face similarity) for better balance between identity and artistic style.

 3. **Eye Detection Failures:** MTCNN occasionally fails on heavily stylized images, causing eye-specific loss to gracefully degrade to zero.
 This could lead to inconsistent training signals for certain style/content combinations.